-They’re not bad people.
+Now, they’re not bad people.
 As a matter of fact, they’re good people.
 Honest.
 Ethical.

-Having said that, some franchise consultants are definitely bad people.
+That said, some franchise consultants are definitely bad people.

-And some of them are liars, who will do and say anything to make a buck.
+Furthermore, some of them are liars, who will do and say anything to make a buck.

 Food For Thought

 - Should franchise consultants have to disclose more?

 - Should they have you sign a document stating that you totally understand your relationship with them?
 Specifically that you understand that you are not their client?

 - Should pre-screened franchise opportunities include some type of “guarantee?”

 - Should anyone who represents a franchisor as a broker, be required to call themselves a franchise broker-because that’s what they are?

 - Should someone who calls themselves a franchise “expert” have to prove it?
 On paper?